Why shouldn't JSONP be used?

 console.log(`HTTP Server is up on port ${port}`);

-Please note that this HTTP server is a straightforward one and it also uses
+Please note that this HTTP server is bare-bones.
+It also uses

-We can demonstrate this by adding a simple HTML file as well that will attempt to make an AJAX request via jQuery:
+Here’s a simple HTML file that tries to make an AJAX request via jQuery:

 <!DOCTYPE html>